pip-services/pip-services-docs/content/en/python/components/log/log_level.md

 description: >
     Standard log levels.

-    Logs at debug and trace levels are usually captured only locally for troubleshooting
-    and never sent to consolidated log services.
 ---

+### Description

+ The LogLevel class provides an enumeration of standard log levels.

+ Important points

+ - Logs at debug and trace levels are usually captured only locally for troubleshooting and never sent to consolidated log services.

 ### Enumeration members